hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

 To give another example, if you used the Pack Manager to create an NFT for a war game, your types might be the military units used by your game: soldier, general, destroyer, tank, cruise missile, marine, cannon, howitzer, etc.

-All types have the following properties, which must be integers >= 0 (the text name of the property is stored elsewhere and linked to the numeric value):
+All types have the following properties, which must be integers >= 0 and <= 99 (the text name of the property is stored elsewhere and linked to the numeric value):

 * **category**: what category of thing is this type? ex: boat (types can be canoe, sailboat, yacht, tanker), plane (types can be Boeing 747, F-22A Raptor, Japanese Zero), land (types can be swamp, mountain, forest).
 Splinterlands cards can be Monsters or Summoners.
 * **rarity**: how rare is this type? ex: common, uncommon, epic, legendary